A seven square degrees survey for galaxy-scale gravitational lenses with the HST imaging archive: Introduction

-Among the best automated robots to find lenses are "Arcfinder" \citep{Seidel2007}, which was primarily developed to find large arcs behind clusters and groups, and the algorithm by \citet{Alard2006} used by \citet{Cabanac2007} and \citet{More2012} which was optimized to look for arcs produced by individual galaxies and groups in the CFHT Strong Lensing Legacy Survey (SL2S).
+Among the best automated robots to find lenses are {\tt Arcfinder} \citep{Seidel2007}, which was primarily developed to find large arcs behind clusters and groups, and the algorithm by \citet{Alard2006} used by \citet{Cabanac2007} and \citet{More2012} which was optimized to look for arcs produced by individual galaxies and groups in the CFHT Strong Lensing Legacy Survey (SL2S).
 While the latter techniques do not rely on any model for the mass distribution in lens galaxies, other automated robots consider any galaxy as a potential lens and predict where lensed images of a background source should be before trying to identify them on the real data \citep{Marshall2009}.
+Such robots will be mandatory to carry out lens searches in surveys of intractable size for a few astronomer , i.e. the all-sky surveys that will take place in the next decade.